webprofusion/certify-docs/docs/dns/providers/certifydns.md

 Disadvantages:

 - Delegating DNS validation to an external service theoretically allows the service to complete validation for certificates on your domain. **This is a security risk and you must trust the service provider.** An alternative is to host your own internet facing acme-dns server.
 You should review the requirements for doing that and assess whether it's the best choice for your organisation.
-Future updates to the CAA record standard for CA issuance will likely add a way to limit updates to specific CA accounts.
+Your CA can implement https://datatracker.ietf.org/doc/html/rfc8657 issuance features for the DNS CAA record standard adds a way to limit updates to only be performed by specific CA accounts.

 ## Planned Pricing